Self-Assessment Tax Returns

 The benefit of working as a self-employed subcontractor under the CIS is that you are able to offset your work related expenses against your tax which has been deducted at source throughout the tax year.
-You can check the expenses which can be offset in the Guide to Self–Employed Expenses.
-When these expenses are offset against the tax which has been collected there is a good chance that you will recieve a tax rebate, hooray!
+When these expenses are offset against the tax which has been collected there is a good chance that you will receive a tax rebate, hooray!

 When Do I Complete My Tax Return?

 You will receive a notification from HMRC when you need to complete your self-assessment and this can be done online by you or your cis.
 You will complete your tax return at the end of the tax year in April and if there is any tax due, this will need to be paid in the following January.

 If this sounds a bit complicated, there is no need to worry as Your CIS is here to give you all the help and guidance you need, so call us on 0844 854 5215 or drop us an email.

 What We Do